sunnyvalechha/Aws-Eks/README.md

 2. EFS CSI Driver: Amazon Elastic File System (Amazon EFS) provides serverless, fully elastic file storage so that you can share file data without provisioning or managing storage capacity and performance.
 The Amazon EFS Container Storage Interface (CSI) driver provides a CSI interface that allows Kubernetes clusters running on AWS to manage the lifecycle of Amazon EFS file systems.

-3. Amazon FSx for Lustre CSI driver:
+3. Amazon FSx for Lustre CSI driver: The FSx for Lustre Container Storage Interface (CSI) driver provides a CSI interface that allows Amazon EKS clusters to manage the lifecycle of FSx for Lustre file systems.

+4.